Please review the following frequently asked questions. The questions are arranged in sections, to help you find the information you need.

 Where do I start?

-You can use the Step-By-Step Guide For Researchers which will guide you through creating a proposal and the required supporting materials.
+You can start by checking the SEU IRB Proposal Types Flowchart to see if your research is Exempt, Expedited, or Full Board Review.
+Then, use the Step-By-Step Guide For Researchers which will guide you through creating a proposal and the required supporting materials.
 The IRB Submission Checklist provides a tool to check for completeness of your proposal before submitting.
 Please contact the IRB office with questions that come up: IRB@stedwards.edu

 Who can I ask for help?